siriusastrebe/syc/README.md

 `callback` is an optional parameter and will be triggered when Syc is entirely synchronized to the data held on the server.

+    function callback (variable_root) { }
     Syc.list('name', callback);

-If `Syc.list('name')` comes back as undefined, the callback function will be triggered whenever the client receives data for the variable.
+The callback function will be triggered immediately if there is already data associated with Syc.list('name').
+Otherwise the callback will wait until the client receives data for the variable.
 Useful when `'name'` will be synced or served at some point in the future.

 ## One-way Variables (Server side)